 The Tank Stream is a confined space.
 It is not suitable for those with serious health issues, limited mobility or uncomfortable in confined spaces.
 You must be able to climb a ladder and spend extended periods squatting or stooping.

 Before entering The Tank Stream you must attend a safety induction and confirm you are fit and capable of participating in the tour and you release Sydney Water from its liability for any loss or injury you might suffer and you accept liability for any damage or injury you may cause while on the tours.

 You must be over the age of 14 to enter The Tank Stream and under supervision of a responsible adult if under the age of 18.

 Tours may be cancelled on the day of the event or 24 hours prior if rain occurs or is forecast or toxic gas levels become dangerous.
 Sydney Water will notify you if this is the case.

 Long pants and long sleeves must be worn.
+Participants are required to being their own socks.
 Sydney Water will provide other protective equipment that must be worn on the tour.

 Cameras are permitted on the tour.
 However, no responsibility will be taken for the damage of personal items on the tour.
 The tunnel can be damp and wet.

 Meeting point to be advised at time of booking.